Kong-WayneState/EOSS_MMRM-V1.0/README.md

    For example: setwd("path/to/your/folder")

 4. In the R Studio console, use the install.packages() function to install the necessary packages.
-   For example: install.packages(c("shiny", "shinydashboard", "dplyr", "mmrm","rsconnect"))
+   For example: install.packages(c("shiny", "shinydashboard", "dplyr", "mmrm", "rsconnect"))

-5. In the "app.R" file, set the number of cores for parallel calculation.
+5. In the "app.R" file, set the number of cores for parallel calculation and run it.
    For example: num.core = 6 # You can adjust this number based on your system capabilities or at most, you can use num.core = detectCores()-1

 6. Then you can launch the Shiny app by clicking the "Run App" button in the script editor toolbar.